saivamshi4121/QRify/docs/SEO_AUDIT_REPORT.md

 ## 📊 Executive Summary

-This comprehensive SEO implementation ensures your QRify SaaS platform is fully optimized for Google Search Engine visibility, performance, and indexing.
+This comprehensive SEO implementation ensures your Qrezo SaaS platform is fully optimized for Google Search Engine visibility, performance, and indexing.
 All critical SEO elements have been implemented following Google's latest guidelines.

 **Overall SEO Score:** 95/100